JunyaoPu/junyaopu.github.io/_posts/2022-05-05-AI-Development-Day-5.markdown

 Unfortunately, in the end of the YOLOv3 paper, Joseph Redmon expressed his concerns about the potential misuse of his work in military applications.
 As a result, he decided to step away from the development of YOLO after the release of YOLOv3.

 ## YOLO V4 (2020)
-<a href="https://arxiv.org/pdf/2004.10934.pdf">The YOLO V4</a> is the first version of the YOLO architecture that was not developed by Joseph Redmon.
-The development of YOLOv4 was led by Alexey Bochkovskiy in 2020.
+<a href="https://arxiv.org/pdf/2004.10934.pdf">The YOLO V4</a> was developed by Alexey Bochkovskiy in 2020, and it is the first version of the YOLO architecture that was not created by Joseph Redmon.
+The YOLO v4 model includes several new features and optimizations to enhance its accuracy and performance, including Cross mini-Batch Normalization, Bag of freebies and CIoU loss.
+These improvements allow YOLOv4 to surpass YOLOv3 in terms of accuracy and speed.

 ## WHY I DO NOT LIKE / TRUST YOLOV5
 As a scientific researcher, I prefer that any work is documented and available through a publicly accessible paper.
 Currently, there is no paper to support YOLOv5, and the author had previously promised to publish a paper regarding the performance improvement of YOLOv5 back to 2020 <a href="https://github.com/ultralytics/yolov5/issues/1333">where is yolov5 paper?</a>, but it has yet to be released.